 Rmarkdown

 Markdown is a language for producing slick-looking documents without having to learn all of the intracacies of a markup language (like HTML or LaTeX).
 Rmarkdown is an easy-to-use language geared specifically towards R. Ever try to insert an R figure into a Word document?
 How about a table?
 Imagine trying to put code into a Word doc.
 If you're cringing as much as I am just thinking about those tasks, then Rmarkdown is the package for you.
 It seamlessly integrates with R to easily produce documents that can contain complex graphics, tables, and R code examples in addition to text.
-Rmarkdown is perfect if you have dozens of reports to submit that all look almost exactly the same.
+Rmarkdown is perfect if you have dozens of reports to submit that all look almost identical or just a quick and elegant summary of results for a presentation or meeting.
 Let automation take over and do the work for you.

 ggplot2